elsasserlab/publicchip/README.md

 - Profile plots were mostly calculated by a customized version of ngsplot that calculates Y axes as 1x FPGC (Fragments per Genome Content) coverage.
 Very similar results can also be obtained by seqplots providing the corresponding bigwig and bedfiles, where reads were extended to match fragment size in paired-end datasets.
+If you want to re-run the customized version of ngsplot, you need to download their original source code and replace the relevant files with the ones provided.
+Our customized version includes several modes of calculating Y axis.
+The parameter you need to set is `-M relative`, as opposed to `standard` which reproduces ngsplot usual behavior.
 - IAP consensus dataset was calculated integrating several datasets `src/run_iap_consensus.sh`.
 This requires the BAM files to be calculated.
 - Venn intersection overlap was calculated by `intervene`, and size proportional